-- If authorized by the Agency, the vendor shall provide supplemental services to eligible Housing Support recipients including, but not limited to, oversight and up to 24-hour supervision, medication reminders, assistance with transportation, arranging for meetings and appointments, and arranging for medical and social services. - Additional service requirements may apply if the provider is authorized in Minn.
+- If authorized by the Agency, the vendor shall provide supplemental services to eligible Housing Support recipients including, but not limited to, oversight and up to 24-hour supervision, medication reminders, assistance with transportation, arranging for meetings and appointments, and arranging for medical and social services. - In addition, vendors must ensure that recipients have, at a minimum, assistance with services needed according to their Professional Statement of Need. - Additional service requirements may apply if the provider is authorized in Minn.
 Stat.
 256I.04 or 256I.05 to receive a special Housing Support Supplemental Service rate due to serving a special needs population or providing specialized services. - All vendors providing supplemental services must maintain case notes with date and description of services provided to individual recipients.
 Best practices for writing a case note based on the Professional Statement of Need can be found here. - Vendor billing staff, along with managers and owners, are required to complete the Minnesota Health Care Programs Supplemental Service Rate Provider Billing Training within six months of enrollment or employment start. - Providers are expected to comply with all Fidelity Standards created by the LTH collaborative partners.